 Each of these scholar/actors will appear in a major evening performance in character on stage at the Myers Band Shell at Brookside Park.
 In addition, each will present a daytime youth program and an adult lecture workshop during their weeklong residency in Ashland County.

-Previous CHAUTAUQUA themes have included the Wild West, World War II, the Roaring '20s, the Great Depression, Literary Legends, Business and Industry, Sport and Society, the 1930s, Adventurers and Explorers, the Fabulous Fifties, Legends of the Silver Screen, Poetry & Prose, 200 Years of Progress, and Voices of Freedom.
+Previous CHAUTAUQUA themes have included the Wild West, World War II, the Roaring '20s, the Great Depression, Literary Legends, Business and Industry, Sport and Society, the 1930s, Adventurers and Explorers, the Fabulous Fifties, Legends of the Silver Screen, Poetry & Prose, 200 Years of Progress, Voices of Freedom, and Voices of Courage.

 ASHLAND CHAUTAUQUA is produced through the year-round efforts of a committee of volunteers with representation from the City of Ashland, the Loudonville Theater & Arts Committee, Ashland Area Convention & Visitors Bureau, Ashland City Schools and Ashland University.